Deep technical comparison

 | Output scanning | No output scanning. | OutputGuardPort scans LLM responses for secret leaks, canary tokens, and prompt extraction attempts. | Comis |

-| Channel extensibility | Implement ChannelPlugin (21 adapters). | Implement ChannelPort interface and wire in the composition root bootstrap. | OpenClaw |
+| Channel extensibility | Implement ChannelPlugin (23+ channel adapters). | Implement ChannelPort interface and wire in the composition root bootstrap. | OpenClaw |

 | Plugin system | Dynamic plugin loader with api. | PluginPort with lifecycle hooks, priority system, and config schema registration. | OpenClaw |